 Infrastructure as Code (IaC): Treating Infrastructure Like Software

-Infrastructure as Code (IaC) revolutionizes CI/CD by automating infrastructure management through code, enabling versioning and configuration control similar to application code.
+Now, let’s talk about Infrastructure as Code (IaC).
+It revolutionizes CI/CD by automating infrastructure management through code, enabling versioning and configuration control similar to application code.

 - Scalability: IaC facilitates easy infrastructure scaling to meet changing workloads and demands.